How to Grow Cannabis in Soil

 Get Soil and a Container for Your Cannabis Plants

-• Avoid Miracle-Gro soil or anything with “extended-release” nutrients!
+• Avoid Miracle-Gro soil or anything with chemical “extended-release” nutrients!

-• Common cannabis containers include classic plastic pots, terracotta pots, smart pots (fabric pots) and air-pots.
-Learn more about different types of containers
+• Common cannabis containers include classic plastic pots, terracotta pots, smart pots (fabric pots) and air-pots (plastic “air-pruning” pots).
+Learn more about different types of containers.

-Soil growing probably requires the least effort of any growing method (especially if growing in super soil).
+Soil growing probably requires the least effort of any growing method (especially if growing in “just add water” super soil).
 Your main effort will be spent watering your plants.

 A man holding composted super soil in his hands - it's rich yet aerated; a perfect root environment for your cannabis plants!